 There is no magic or luck in the discovery of the Allay light.
-It is based on scientific evidence from seven years of research at Harvard Medical School.
+It is based on scientific evidence from nearly ten years of research at Harvard Medical School.

-The studies show that everyday light, made up of all the colors of light – red, blue, yellow, etc., generates large electrical signals in the eye and brain, which tend to hurt people with light sensitivity.
+The studies show that everyday light, made up of all the colors of light – red, yellow, green, blue, etc., generates large electrical signals in the eye and brain, which tend to hurt people with light sensitivity.

 As he set out to learn more about this pathway, Dr. Burstein went back in his mind to his conversations with patients and an intriguing pattern he had noticed: they often said their headaches were worse on cloudy days.
 Light on a cloudy day has different color characteristics than light on a sunny day.
 Might the color of light matter?